mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/install/index.md

 # Installing Dispatch into a non-Konvoy Cluster

 To install Dispatch, be sure that you have a cluster with Tiller installed.
-If you are using a Konvoy cluster, you are already set.

 ## Install Tiller